 It was not a problem for me but I've seen complaints about not getting lunch during the day because you are there all day.
 Everyone has at least an hour break sometime during the day.
 If you want to leave and get lunch just ask the admissions staff and they will tell you where to go.
 There is a shopping center that is a 5 minute drive from the school with restaurants and fast food.

-Applicants generally found the interviews to be enjoyable and interactive, with a focus on showcasing their personalities.
-Some mentioned that the interview format was unique and aimed at testing communication and critical thinking skills, while others appreciated the friendly and conversational approach of the interviewers.
+Applicants generally found the interview process to be positive, interactive, and enjoyable, with a focus on showcasing their personalities.
+They appreciated the friendly and conversational approach of the interviewers, emphasizing the importance of being oneself and engaging in open dialogue during the interview.

 Overall, the interview did not allow for my personality to show through.
 A few questions seemed odd, but it is clear they are just testing your communication/critical thinking skills and seeing where you stand ethically and morally.
 Some of the interview scenarios hide their intentions pretty well, though.